daveho/CloudCoderWebsite/install/servers.md

 ---
 Prev | [Next](build.html)

-This page describes how to provision and set up the two servers.

 To deploy CloudCoder, you will need two Linux servers: the *webapp server* and the *build server*.
+This page describes how to provision and set up these servers.

 *Note*: you can probably use another Unix variant such as FreeBSD or Solaris rather than Linux, but CloudCoder is not